Webcomic / Arthur, King of Time and Space

 - Perspective Reversal: There's a space-arc strip that starts with Lancelot claiming that God made the universe to be perfect as it is, and Guenevere countering that change is good, because it's how things progress.
 Arthur tells Merlin he wishes they could see things from each others' perspective.
 The next panel has Lancelot saying that if a certain species is dying it's God's will, and Guenevere responding that on the contrary, things have to be preserved.

 - Portal Door: Merlin's time machine appears as a heavy wooden door in the nearest available wall.

 Mordred: Sire, the other side of that wall is the exterior hull of the ship and open space.
 Where did that door lead to?

 - Put on a Bus: Ector in the contemporary arc.
 In the other arcs he just disappears from the story once Arthur becomes king, as he does in the legends.
 But the contemporary arc needed an explanation for writing out a fifteen-year-old's legal guardian, so sent him to Iraq.

 - Rebellious Princess: Guenevere

 - Retcon: In the modern arc, Lancelot used to be Lancelot Benwick, following the pattern that knights who were "of" somewhere in the baseline arc had that as a surname in the modern setting.
 More recently his surname is Du Lac (because, c'mon, he's Lancelot Du Lac) and Benwick is his home town.
 More obviously, Bedivere suddenly stopped being female in the space and modern arcs, in order to have a male gay couple.
-(This has since been further retconned; the earlier strips in which Bedivere was female are still canon, but he's male now.)
+(This has since been further retconned; Bedivere's male, but the earlier strips in which he appeared female are still canon.)